Cairi-S/tom-poulson/README.md

 ### [Link to live website](http://cairi-s.github.io/tom-poulson) ###

-This is a full website for classical/contemporary trumpeter, Tom Poulson.
-Tom is from England but currently lives in Stockholm, Sweden, and is active around the world.
+This is a full website for the classical/contemporary trumpeter, Tom Poulson.
+Tom is from England but lives in Stockholm, Sweden, and is active around the world.

 ![MOCKUP OF WEBSITE](assets/wireframes/tompoulson-mockup.png "Mockup of the website of Tom Poulson")

-The website will feature promotional images of both solo and ensemble performances, reviews of concerts, links to external webpages of his groups and projects and a contact page to lead potential collaborators to make contact with Tom.
+The website will feature promotional images of both solo and ensemble performances, reviews of concerts, links to external webpages of his groups and projects and a contact page to encourage potential collaborators to make get in touch with Tom.

 It is worth noting that, as a performer, this website is **aimed at both B2B and B2C clients**:
-- B2B are professional orchestras, music clubs and music schools who may be looking for a performer or teacher.
+- B2B are professional orchestras, music festivals and music conservatoires who may be looking for a performer or teacher.
-- B2C would be private individuals looking to for a performer at private functions and events.
+- B2C would be private individuals looking to hire a performer for private functions and events.

-With this in mind the website is designed to be **easily navigated,responsive and accessible** on a variety of different devices.
+With this in mind the website is designed to be **easily navigated, responsive and accessible** on a variety of different devices.

 The business goals of the website are:
 - To increase brand awareness.
 - To provide exceptional UX to encourage users to book the musician for performances.
-- Provide examples of the musicians range of work to showcase versatility.
+- Provide examples of the musicians range of work to showcase their versatility.
 - Encourage users to make contact with the musician with all queries.

 Customers to this website may be looking to: